Diogenes syndrome

-Diogenes syndrome, also known as senile squalor syndrome, is a disorder characterized by extreme self-neglect, domestic squalor, social withdrawal, apathy, compulsive hoarding of garbage or animals, and a lack of shame.
+Diogenes syndrome, also known as senile squalor syndrome, is a disorder characterized by extreme self-neglect, domestic squalor, social withdrawal, apathy and compulsive hoarding of garbage or animals.
 Affected people may also display symptoms of catatonia.

-The condition was first recognized in 1966 and designated Diogenes syndrome by Clark et al. The name derives from Diogenes of Sinope, an ancient Greek philosopher, a Cynic and an ultimate minimalist, who allegedly lived in a large jar in Athens.
+The condition was first recognized in 1966 and designated Diogenes syndrome by Doctor A. N. G. Clark et al. The name derives from Diogenes of Sinope, an ancient Greek philosopher, a Cynic and an ultimate minimalist, who allegedly lived in a large jar in Athens.
 Not only did he not hoard, but he actually sought human company by venturing daily to the Agora.
 Therefore, this eponym is considered to be a misnomer.
 Other possible terms are senile breakdown, Plyushkin's Syndrome (after the Gogol character), social breakdown and senile squalor syndrome.
 Frontal lobe impairment may play a part in the causation (Orrell et al., 1989).

 Presentation

 Diogenes syndrome is a disorder that involves hoarding of rubbish and severe self-neglect.
 In addition, the syndrome is characterized by domestic squalor, syllogomania, social alienation, and refusal of help.
-It has been shown that the syndrome is caused as a reaction to stress that was experienced by the patient.
-The time span in which the syndrome develops is undefined, though it is most accurately distinguished as a reaction to stress that occurs late in life.
+It has been shown to occur as a reaction to stress, oftentimes late in life.